 - (a) "Ability" includes the ability to interact effectively with clients. - (b) "Classification" defined for the purposes of the collective agreement as those classifications listed in Appendix A (Wage Grid).
-Each regular employee will be assigned to a classification. - (c) "Common-Law Spouse" and "Common-Law Partner" means two people who have co-habited as spousal partners for a period of not less than one year. - (d) "Day" is a calendar day, unless otherwise noted. - (e) "Electronic Communications" means electronic transmission of information that has been encoded digitally which could include, but is not limited to, email. - (f) "Gender Expression" means how a person presents their gender.
+Each regular employee will be assigned to a classification. - (c) "Common-Law Spouse" and "Common-Law Partner" means two people who have co-habited as spousal partners for a period of not less than one year. - (d) "Day" is a calendar day, unless otherwise noted. - (e) "Delegated Functions" means functions performed by employees in classifications authorized or delegated under the Child, Family and Community Services Act and Adoptions Act. - (f) "Electronic Communications" means electronic transmission of information that has been encoded digitally which could include, but is not limited to, email. - (g) "Gender Expression" means how a person presents their gender.
 This can include behaviour and appearance, including dress, hair, make-up, body language and voice.
 This can also include name and pronoun, such as he, she, or they.
-How a person presents their gender may not necessarily reflect their gender identity. - (g) "Gender Identity" means a person's concept of self that may be different than their birth-assigned gender and related physical characteristics, societal attitudes and expectations. - (h) "Geographic Area" means a group of communities where it is practical for multiple locations to meet together. - (i) "Indigenous" has the same meaning as the term "Aboriginal" as defined in the Constitution of Canada, which "includes the Indian, Inuit and Métis peoples of Canada". - (j) "Job Family" see Information Appendix C, Classification Manual 3.1 for definition and Schedule A for a list. - (k) "Premiums" when expressed in relation to a wage rate refers to the straight-time wage rate, and (for greater clarity) wage-related premiums do not "pyramid" on other forms of wage-related premiums. - (I) "Residential program" in Clause 13.3 (Layoff) means a group home or a transition house. - (m) "Union" means the Union that represents the employees in the certification.
+How a person presents their gender may not necessarily reflect their gender identity. - (h) "Gender Identity" means a person's concept of self that may be different than their birth-assigned gender and related physical characteristics, societal attitudes and expectations. - (i) "Geographic Area" means a group of communities where it is practical for multiple locations to meet together. - (j) "Indigenous" has the same meaning as the term "Aboriginal" as defined in the Constitution of Canada, which "includes the Indian, Inuit and Métis peoples of Canada". - (k) "Job Family" see Information Appendix C, Classification Manual 3.1 for definition and Schedule A for a list. - (I) "Premiums" when expressed in relation to a wage rate refers to the straight-time wage rate, and (for greater clarity) wage-related premiums do not 'pyramid' on other forms of wage-related premiums.

+- (m) "Residential program" in Clause 13.3 (Layoff) means a group home or a transition house. - (n) "Union" means the Union that represents the employees in the certification.